Web Open Font Format (WOFF2) 2.0

 - Use preload for critical UI fonts

 For GUI workflows, use Font Converter Tool and a subsetting utility to produce paired WOFF2/WOFF bundles from a single source.
+For a complete browser-based pipeline, the webfont generator tool handles conversion, subsetting, and CSS output in one step.

 Frequently Asked Questions